City of Tempe 2019 State Legislative Principles

 - Elections – Support legislation that maintains local decision-making for elections administration.

 - County Library Financing – Monitor any changes to the library financing plans and its effect on the City’s ability to provide library resources.

 - Air Quality – Support state air quality measures required to meet federal air quality standards that are cost-effective and viable.

-- Supporting Partnerships – Monitor and consider support for policies that favorably affect the City’s municipal and educational partners.
+- Supporting Partnerships – Monitor and consider support for policies that favorably affect and adequately fund the City’s municipal, educational and economic development partners.